 - suspend the attorney’s license, or

 Our California criminal defense attorneys will highlight the following in this article:

 - 1. Who regulates attorneys in California?

-- 2. What criminal convictions trigger CA State Bar discipline?
+- 2. Does a criminal charge trigger attorney discipline?

 Attorneys in California are regulated by the State Bar of California, an administrative arm of the California Supreme Court.